Tim Buckley: Aftermath

 Buckley's tour manager, Bob Duffy, said Buckley's death was not expected, but "was like watching a movie, and that was its natural ending."

 Other friends saw his passing as predictable, if not inevitable.
 Beckett recalled how Buckley took chances with his life, including dangerous driving, drinking alcohol, taking pills and heroin.

-Given the circumstances of his death, police charged Keeling with murder and distribution of heroin.
+Given the circumstances of his death, Keeling was charged with murder and distribution of heroin.
 At his hearing on August 14, 1975, Keeling pleaded guilty to involuntary manslaughter and, after failing to complete community service, was sentenced to 120 days in jail and four years' probation.

 Buckley died in debt, owning only a guitar and an amplifier.
 About 200 friends and family attended his funeral at the Wilshire Funeral Home in Santa Monica, including manager Herb Cohen and Lee Underwood.
-His 8-year-old son, Jeff, had met his father only once, and was not invited to the funeral.
+His 8-year-old son, Jeff, had met his father only once, spending a week with him and his new family, and was not invited to the funeral.
 Jeff Buckley said not being invited to his father's funeral "gnawed" at him, and prompted him to pay his respects by performing "I Never Asked to Be Your Mountain" in 1991 at a memorial tribute to Buckley in Brooklyn.

-Style and genre

-Buckley’s musical style was characterized by continual experimentation and evolution, spanning a wide range of genres over his brief but prolific career.
-He began as a folk and folk-rock singer-songwriter in the mid-1960s, influenced by artists such as Bob Dylan and Fred Neil, and his early albums (Tim Buckley, 1966; Goodbye and Hello, 1967) reflected the introspective and lyrical qualities typical of the genre.

-By the late 1960s, Buckley began incorporating elements of jazz, drawing inspiration from musicians like Charles Mingus and Thelonious Monk.
-His third album, Happy Sad (1969), marked a stylistic shift, introducing extended compositions, improvisation, and unconventional song structures.